LEADERS IN CACD

 DADAA has three arts and community centres – in Fremantle, Midland and Lancelin.
 Working in partnership with local governments and other organisations, this place-based approach creates environments that are welcoming to artists and audiences, and activates local urban, regional and rural spaces.

-In addition to our three hubs, DADAA works throughout the community by offering arts activities in venues such as the Midland Junction Arts Centre, State Theatre Centre of WA and supported accommodation for people with high-support needs.
+In addition to our three hubs, DADAA works throughout the community by offering arts activities in venues such as the Midland Junction Arts Centre, State Theatre Centre of WA, supported accommodation for people with high-support needs and other urban spaces.
 We have an audio description service that travels to Perth’s major festivals and cultural events, and consultancy services in disability awareness training designed and delivered collaboratively with organisations across Perth.

 WORKING IN PARTNERSHIP